 People spend a lot of time dialing in the perfect temperature for their homes, but few are worry about their home's humidity levels.
 While people associate humidity with feeling hot and sticky in the summer, indoor humidity is important to your health.
-The ideal humidity levels are between 30 percent and 50 percent, according to the Environmental Protection Agency..
+The ideal humidity levels are between 30 percent and 50 percent, according to the Environmental Protection Agency.
 For reference, the humidity levels in the Sahara Desert are around 25 percent, and most homes are anywhere between 5 percent and 20 percent.
 Too-dry air will lead to dry, cracked skin and will open the door to various sinus and respiratory issues.
 Even in the summer, running an air conditioner will zap humidity from the air, and a humidifier will put back the right amount.
 And if you're noticing a shortage of humidifiers, it could be the fact that increased humidity can slow down COVID-19 infection rates and ease symptoms of the virus.
-We got our hands on a mess of humidifiers, and these are the seven of the best ones.
+We got our hands on a mess of humidifiers, and these 10 are the best ones to buy.

 The Levoit LV600HH isn't the sleekest device, but it makes up for its sterile looks with an incredibly robust well of features and options.
 You can toggle between ultrasonic cool and warm mists, and with its spacious 1.5 gallon water tank, the Levoit 600 can be used for up to 60 hours without having to refill the reservoir.
 A built-in humidistat keeps track of the humidity in the air, and it will help the humidifier get up to the desired levels then shut off so you don't end up with, what our tester calls, "tropical level of aerial moistness."
 The humidifier is perfect for large rooms, and you shouldn't have to worry about over humidifying small rooms thanks to the aforementioned built-in humidistat.

 - Good for rooms of all sizes